 - Plan to take at least one COLL 200 course in your second year; your other COLL 200 courses can be taken up to the second semester of your senior year.
 Space them out.

-- Learn the requirements of majors you're considering, including courses with prerequisites, and plan accordingly.
+- Learn the requirements of majors you're considering, including courses with prerequisites, and schedule accordingly.
 Plan to complete COLL 400 in your senior year.